“Chic but relaxed: a beautifully designed guesthouse just southwest of Salta, which offers breathtaking tours”

 - Off-street Parking

 - Bicycles Available

 The airy rooms are designed with sumptuous high thread-count bed linens, locally woven blankets of the softest llama or lambswool (chic not scratchy), and a choice of pillows - ours were both firm and soft, and all are anti-allergic.
 As well as modernist lamps, there are woven ponchos and baskets made by local craftspeople, plus old sepia photographs of the 1920s construction of the Tren a las Nubes (the famous Salta 'Train to the Clouds').
-There’s underfloor heating for winter and fans for summer (you really don’t need air con), plus mosquito nets in the windows.
+There’s underfloor heating for winter and fans for summer (you really don’t need air con).

 Bathrooms are made for those who need these things to be perfect: powerful showers, soft high-quality towels, soaps made with locally grown herbs, and decent toiletries.
 More surprisingly, there’s local pumice from volcanoes in the Puna and loofahs grown in the garden!
 And each room has fresh roses from the garden, too.